Saiga antelope: 2015–2016 epizootic

 In May 2015, uncommonly large numbers of saigas began to die from a mysterious epizootic illness suspected to be pasteurellosis.
 Herd fatality is 100% once infected, with an estimated 40% of the species' total population already dead.
 More than 120,000 carcasses had been found by late May 2015, while the estimated total population was only 250,000.

 Biologist Murat Nurushev suggested that the cause might be acute ruminal tympany, whose symptoms (bloating, mouth foaming, and diarrhea) had been observed in dead saiga antelopes.
 According to Nurushev, this disease occurred as a result of foraging on a large amount of easily fermenting plants (alfalfa, clover, sainfoins, and mixed wet, green grass).
 In May 2015, the United Nations agency which is involved in saiga conservation efforts issued a statement that the mass die-off had ended.
 By June 2015, no definitive cause for the epizootic had been found.

 At a scientific meeting in November 2015 in Tashkent, Uzbekistan, Dr. Richard A. Kock (of the Royal Veterinary College in London) reported that his colleagues and he had narrowed down the possible culprits.
 Climate change and stormy spring weather, they said, may have transformed harmless bacteria, carried by the saigas, into lethal pathogens.

 Pasteurella multocida, a bacterium, was determined to be the cause of death.
 The bacterium occurs in the antelopes and is normally harmless; the reason for the change in behavior of the bacterium is unknown.

 Now, scientists and researchers believe the unusually warm and wet uncontrolled environmental variables caused the bacterium to enter the bloodstream and become septic.
 Hemorrhagic septicemia is the likely cause of the most recent deaths The change of the bacteria may be attributed to "the response of opportunistic microbes to changing environmental conditions".

 The Betpak-Dala saiga population in central Kazakhstan, which saw the most deaths, increased from 31,000 after the epidemic to 36,000 by April 2016.

 In late 2016, a large loss of the population happened in Mongolia.
 The etiology was confirmed to be goat plague in early 2017.

 Conservation

-Under the auspices of the Convention on the Conservation of Migratory Species of Wild Animals, the Saiga Antelope Memorandum of Understanding was concluded and came into effect 24 September 2006.
+Under the auspices of the Convention on the Conservation of Migratory Species of Wild Animals, the Saiga Antelope Memorandum of Understanding was concluded and came into effect on 24 September 2006.

 In captivity

 Currently, only the Almaty Zoo and Askania-Nova keep saigas.
-Cologne Zoological Garden and San Diego Zoo had them in the past.
-Pleistocene Park in northern Siberia plans to introduce the species.